Applying for a student visa

 Your new Agreed Progression Plan (APP) needs to be approved by your College and it will outline how and when you will complete your course and will include recommendations for how to improve your studies.

-You need to correspond with your College directly to complete a new APP:
+You need to email your College directly to request an APP:

-- All students must book online to attend a group CoE and visa information session.
-An Agreed Progression Plan will be completed on the day.
-Please arrive on time and be prepared to stay for approximately two hours and bring with you your student ID card.
+An Agreed Progression Plan will be completed and emailed to you.
 It is a requirement of your student visa that you have full time enrolment, which is 60 credit points per semester.
 If you have approval to underload, you will need to provide evidence of that too.

 Step 2 - Extend your Overseas Student Health Cover (OSHC)